Door Bench

 Notice the mesh paint strainer, I always use it with my Finish Max.

 I’ll spare you the gory details of how I tried to do a crackle finish by spraying diluted glue through the Finish Max.
-I have successfully done a crackle finish by painting the glue on, and spraying the paint through the Finish Max.
+I have successfully done a crackle finish by painting the glue on and spraying the paint through the Finish Max.
 But it was a smaller chalkboard project.
-Because the door bench is so large, I knew the glue would dry too quickly should I try to brush it on, and then spray the paint.
+Because the door bench is so large, I knew the glue would dry too quickly if I tried to brush it on and then spray the paint.

 Where would you use this bench?
 If you love this bench, won’t you Pin It?